ryanwang520/api-docs/source/includes/_integrations.md

 }
 ```

-This endpoint associates a i360 appointment with an exist ArcSite project.
+This endpoint establishes an association between an I360 appointment and an existing ArcSite project.

 ### HTTP Request